mafsousa/Training-I3s-MacrosFiji-2019-hands-on/README.md

 final Img< UnsignedByteType > img = IO.openImg( path, new ArrayImgFactory<>( new UnsignedByteType() ) );
 ```

 When opening an image, we can specify which memory layout to use and as which value type we want to load the image.
-We want to use the ArrayImg layout again, and we want to have UnsignedByteType values again.
-We need an ImgFactory and an instance of the value type.
-We can use the IO.openImg method, giving a filename and ImgFactory.
+We want to use the **ArrayImg** layout again, and we want to have **UnsignedByteType** values again.
+We need an **ImgFactory** and an instance of the value type.
+We can use the **IO.openImg** method, giving a filename and **ImgFactory**.

 # Exercise it